Juan Francisco Amancio González y Escobar: Career

 Father Amancio González, priest of Emboscada, was founder of the Melodía Mission, located in the colony Nueva Burdeos in times of Carlos Antonio López, later called Villa Occidental and nowadays Villa Hayes, capital of the Boquerón department, in the Paraguayan Chaco.

 The name Melodía was chosen in homage of the governor Pedro Melo of Portugal, with the purpose of gaining his support in the consolidation of the evangelical project to subdue the natives of the region.

 Amancio González was priest in Emboscada since he was ordered in 1761.
-During the twenty-five years of ministry he suffered along with the citizens, the constant siege of the natives of Chaco, who made that territory hostile, killing, stealing and taking Colonials prisoner.
+During the twenty-five years of ministry, he suffered along with the citizens, the constant siege of the natives of Chaco, who made that territory hostile, killing, stealing and taking colonials prisoner.

 He wrote in his diaries that the guards near the colonial establishments were insufficient because they lack the necessary resources to stop the attacks.

 He thought that it was urgent to establish a population stable enough where he could reach to the natives and conquer with the Faith.
 He wanted to live among them, gain their trust and integrate them to the civilization.

 The previously mentioned mission was established in 1786, thanks to the help of some benefactors and the resources of the priest, who suffered great loss of his patrimony.

 The Town Council of Asunción found convenient the establishment of the Mission in the other side of the river, in the part north of the Confuso River.
 In spite of having recommended it, the help of the government was poor, limiting to the remission of 25 horses as official contribution to the project to convert the natives.

-The surviving of the village and the provision of food was very important so the natives would not go back to their tribes or unite with other nations; nevertheless, the propositions of the governor for this effect did not obtained the Viceroy’s authorization.
+The surviving of the village and the provision of food was very important so the natives would not go back to their tribes or unite with other nations; nevertheless, the propositions of the governor for this effect did not obtain the Viceroy’s authorization.

 Father González left Emboscada with two canoes filled with tools and supplies, twenty men and the constant company of Father Hermenegildo Rosas.
 Near Peñón he entered the Confuso River and in a place near the hills, he determined where to establish a small fort.
 In the highest hill he set a cross, symbol of his spiritual commitment.

 This, apparently unimportant fact, meant the mark of territorial rights of Paraguay and later would serve the lawyer Benjamín Aceval to defend and ensure the rights over the land of Hayes.

 Once the state was settled, the governors finally sent six soldiers to the fortress Peñón and cannon with four gunpowder charges and shrapnel, also a hundred bullets.
 Unfortunately for the Missioner, the soldiers arrived without provisions of food, and proceeded to consume the little reserve of food they had in the fortress.